denyskon/teabag/README.md

 This is a lightweight Go server for handling OAuth flows with Gitea, Gitlab, Bitbucket, GitHub.

-> Note: My primary use case is providing OAuth between Gitea and NetlifyCMS.
+> Note: My primary use case is providing OAuth between Gitea and Static CMS.
 Other SCMs are untested as of now.

 ## Setup